bholt/claret/Related work.md

     - *Retwis*: Twitter clone built for Redis
         - why does it not use data structures?
 (TAPIR paper says it's puts/gets)

+## Quantum Databases
+- \cite{Roy:CIDR13}
+- Defer choices in transactions until something forces a choice by observing it

+## Highly Available Transactions
+- \cite{Bailis:VLDB14} Hellerstein, Berkeley
+- Disallow things that you can't do with high availability (replication)